 - New employees

 - Employee transfers (switching between roles or departments)

 For each of these subprocesses, we need to define the following topics:

+You can define and manage these by yourself or opt for third-party tools to do the job.
 Let’s start by taking a closer look at the topics.

 Your new employees, or transferred employees, need to have access to Microsoft Teams and the teams they are going to participate in.
 Employees leaving need to have their access revoked.
 There are two options available to execute this process: